A Unified Server Quality Metric for Tennis: Methodology

 We use publicly available point-by-point data for singles matches at the Wimbledon and U.S. Open tournaments from \href{https://github.com/JeffSackmann/tennis_slam_pointbypoint}{Jeff Sackmann's public tennis database}.
 We pool six seasons of data (2018--2019 and 2021--2024) into four groups: Wimbledon men's singles, Wimbledon women's singles, U.S. Open men's singles, and U.S. Open women's singles (excluding 2020 due to COVID-19--related disruptions).
 All analyses are performed separately for each tournament and gender.

 Within each dataset, matches are randomly split into training (80\%) and testing (20\%) sets \emph{within each year}.
 This ensures that all points from a given match are assigned to the same split and that each season contributes to both training and testing, avoiding leakage from within-match dependence while balancing year-to-year variation.
-Server Quality Scores (SQS) are constructed using the training set, and the testing set is reserved for out-of-sample evaluation.
+Server Quality Scores (SQS) are constructed using the training set, and the testing set is reserved for out-of-sample evaluation. {As a complementary check, we also evaluate SQS under a temporal split (train on 2018--2022, test on 2023--2024); these results appear in Appendix~\ref{app:temporal}.\normalcolor}

 We begin by cleaning the raw point-level data, applying the following steps: \begin{itemize} \item Removing serves with missing location information. \item Restricting the data to valid first and second serves. \item Excluding serves recorded with zero speed (due to faults). \item Defining serve location using two categorical variables, \texttt{ServeWidth} and \texttt{ServeDepth}, and assigning each serve to a discrete width--depth location bin. \end{itemize}